 APIs – which allow a patient’s data to move safely from a GP system to a smartphone have been built by NHSX, and exposed so that we are able to integrate our apps to meet varying user need.
 Our apps will simply plug in, safely let people access their own data and deliver a different user journey.

 And as one of the innovators chosen by NHSX to integrate our services, it’s an exciting time for us at Substrakt Health, as we gear up to feed into the app’s ecosystem in the coming weeks.

 Our first phase of integrated technology will allow users to request fit notes, query prescriptions, follow-up on referrals and send general enquiries into their GP practice directly from the NHS App.
 Patients will also be able to update their personal details, and sign up to join patient participant groups at their practice.

-We’ll be integrating a vast range of our services, all designed by GPs for GPs to drive efficiencies in practices, so over time we’ll be adding lots more functionality, including:
+We’ll be integrating a vast range of our services, all designed to drive efficiencies in practices, so over time we’ll be adding lots more functionality, including:

 Automatic triaging – a tool which cuts administration time by taking patients through a set of questions before any interaction with the practice.
 It then provides them with a course of action based on a verified clinically based decision pathway.

 Automated triage cuts unnecessary appointments where appropriate, and signposts the patient to self-care, or to other services within the primary care network.
 If appropriate, it will send the online consultation to the practice for action.